Want to Submit Your Work to The Journal of Gender, Race & Justice?

 At this time, the Journal will not review unsolicited works by student authors, other than our student members.
 We typically do not publish book reviews and do not accept non-legal articles.

-Publication Timeline: The Journal typically publishes one volume per academic year, containing three issues.
-Selection for Volume 21 is in process now.
+Publication Timeline: The Journal typically publishes one volume per academic year, containing two issues.
+Selection for Volume 22 is in process now.
 Please notify the Journal of any requests for expedited review, and we will do our best to accommodate your request.
 Requests for expedited review should include the author's name, title of the article, and deadline for response.

 In addition to our general acceptance of unsolicited works, the Journal will issue a call for papers to solicit works for our biennial symposium.
 The call for papers will include a description of the topic and suggested symposium panels.
 Symposium works are published in the volume following the symposium.